Sierra Grant Program

 Apply for a Grant

-If you are involved with a 'nonprofit program' you believe would benefit from a grant, get more information and apply for a grant.
-Most grants average between $1,000 and $5,000.
+If you are involved with a nonprofit program you believe would benefit from a grant, you can apply for a Sierra Grant from Bank of the Sierra.
+Most grants average between $1,000 and $5,000 but could be more if circumstances support a larger grant.

 Applying for a Grant